Resilience engineering: The centrality of expertise and experience

-Expert operators are an important source of resilience inside of systems.
-These operators become experts through previous experience at dealing with failures.
+Expert operators are an important source of resilience within systems.
+These operators become experts through previous experience in dealing with failures.

 Risk is unavoidable

-Under the resilience engineering perspective, the operators are always required to trade-off risks.
+Under the resilience engineering perspective, the operators are always required to trade off risks.
 As a consequence, in order to create safety, it is sometimes necessary for a system to take on some risk.

 Bringing existing resilience to bear vs generating new resilience

 The researcher Richard Cook distinguishes two separate kinds of work that tend to be conflated under the heading resilience engineering:

 Bringing existing resilience to bear

 The first type of resilience engineering work is determining how to best take advantage of the resilience that is already present in the system.
-Cook uses the example of setting a broken bone as this type of work: the resilience is already present in the physiology of bone, and setting the bone uses this resilience to achieving better healing outcomes.
+Cook uses the example of setting a broken bone as this type of work: the resilience is already present in the physiology of bone, and setting the bone uses this resilience to achieve better healing outcomes.

 Cook notes that this first type of resilience work does not require a deep understanding of the underlying mechanisms of resilience: humans have been setting bones long before the mechanism by which bone heals was understood.